sarojvrc/Blog-Backups/cl7zurfp006q6ewnv1f7xhv3h.md

 Web3.js v1.5.3
 ```

 **Yep! we have successfully installed the truffle and ganache.
-Now let's setup the truffle project.**
+Now let's set up the truffle project.**

 ## Create a Truffle Project